-Some design software programs — such as Adobe Illustrator — have features that allow you to easily eliminate trapped white space.
+Some design software programs — such as Adobe Illustrator — have features that allow you to eliminate trapped white space easily.

 For example, use the “Align” tool to align elements and create more space or the “Pathfinder” tool to merge or divide shapes and create more design flexibility.

-Sometimes, the best solution might be to throw tried-and-tested techniques out the window, go rogue, and come up with a creative solution to the problem.
+Sometimes, the best solution might be to throw tried-and-tested techniques out the window, go rogue, and devise a creative solution to the problem.